FmasterofU/cfDynaDNS/README.md

 - create a `.cf` folder in your (ROOT user is advised) home directory, and then a `*domain name*` subdirectory
 - id the domain name's directory create files with names `zone` `dns_record`  `global_key` `user_mail` and `domain_name`; each containing only its corresponding value (CF Zone id, CF DNS record id,  global CF API key - or a specific API key, your CF username, and the domain name)
 - Manualy change the static TTL value (120 seconds) or CF Proxy status (default: disabled) for your needs
+- change permissions for the file (to be executable) by executing `sudo chmod a+xcfdnsupdater.sh`

 ### Configuration and preparation of the systemd service file